-At present Standing Order 48(3(ii) requires the Head of Finance and LegalCorporate Improvement and Finance to be consulted on all Committee reports prior to their release to elected members.
+At present Standing Order 48(3(ii) requires the HeadDirector of Financeand Legal to be consulted on all Committee reports prior to their release to elected members.
 The only exceptions to this relate to certain reports on planning enforcement and licensing matters.
-Standing Order 48(3)(ii) is an essential governance requirement because it ensures that the financial implications (and any other matters within the Head of Finance and Legal'sCorporate Improvement and Finance's professional remit) are given due consideration prior to the report being finalised.
+Standing Order 48(3)(ii) is an essential governance requirement because it ensures that the financial implications (and any other matters within the HeadDirector of Finance's and Legal's professional remit) are given due consideration prior to the report being finalised.